Subject Source: Library of Congress Subject Headings

 Found in 30 Collections and/or Records:

-Scope and Content note This collection is comprised of two volumes of Joshua Baily's commonplace books.
-Volume 1 is composed of extracts organized by topics such as: benevolence, courage, doing for Jesus, fear, forgiveness, honesty, lying, missionaries, prayer, resignation, and truthfulness.
-Volume 2 is composed of extracts of essays on literature, and copied poems.
+Overview Joshua Longstreth Baily (1826-1916) was a Quaker merchant in the dry goods business, and was involved in African American causes, peace issues, and temperance.
+Volume 1 contains extracts organized by topics such as: benevolence, courage, doing for Jesus, fear, forgiveness, honesty, lying, missionaries, prayer, resignation, and truthfulness.
+Volume 2 contains extracts of essays on literature and copied poems.

 Overview Lucy Evans Chew graduated from Bryn Mawr College in 1918.
 Shortly after her graduation, she married Samuel Chew, an English professor at Bryn Mawr.
 For the majority of their married life, the Chews remained in the area surrounding Bryn Mawr.
 The Lucy Evans Chew Collection is primarily comprised of 58 volumes of her diaries from the years from 1920 to 1968.
 The diaries include descriptions of her daily life, her association with the college, her travels, and her reflections on her life.